 Improving equity.
 Recent studies show that incidences of patient depression, dementia, limitations in activities of daily living, functional status, and residing in areas of mental health care shortage or high unemployment are associated with substantially higher TCOC, after risk adjustment.
-There are also significant racial and ethnic disparities in behavioral and mental health care outcomes and the incidence of mental health conditions like depression.
+51 There are also significant racial and ethnic disparities in behavioral and mental health care outcomes and the incidence of mental health conditions such as depression. ^{52,53}

 However, there are limited specific illustrations of how population-based TCOC models affect health equity beyond increasing access to services that are traditionally underutilized by underserved populations.
 Additionally, providers with specific designations such as federally-qualified health centers (FQHCs) and rural health centers (RHCs) already operate under cost-based payment rules that are different than other providers.
 Some experts, including those convened by the Institute of Medicine (IOM), also note difficulty in defining safety net providers, as current designations may not sufficiently identify providers that disproportionately treat underserved populations.
 To address this issue, some population-based TCOC models have used different definitions of the provider safety net.
+54 the ACOs that did not, with net per beneficiary savings of \$152 per beneficiary as opposed to \$107 per beneficiary.
+55

 Reducing cost of care and return on investment.
-Effective population-based TCOC approaches present an opportunity to improve care while reducing costs, especially for high-cost patients, presents an opportunity to improve care while reducing costs.
-In 2019, ACOs in MSSP that adopted downside risk or responsibility for additional costs under their model outperformed the ACOs that did not, with net per beneficiary savings of \$152 per beneficiary as opposed to \$10 per beneficiary.
+Effective population-based TCOC approaches present an opportunity to improve care while reducing costs, especially for high-cost patients.
+In 2019, ACOs in MSSP that adopted downside risk or responsibility for additional costs under their model outperformed

 Physician-led ACOs in MSSP were also more likely to generate savings, with rates of 70 to 85 percent compared to 66 to 78 percent for hospital-led ACOs and 63 percent to 85 percent or integrated ACOs.
 ACOs that participated in two-sided risk models and that took on greater risk levels were also more likely to generate savings.
+56

-While there have been promising reductions in costs for some types of care (such as the impact of the use of primary medical home principles on payments for inpatient care and emergency department visits), many CMMI models have generated minimal net Medicare savings, after accounting for shared savings and additional payments.
-Additionally, there is little evidence in Medicaid that models like Pay for Performance (P4P) models actually reduce costs of care.
+While there have been promising reductions in costs for some types of care (such as the impact of the use of primary medical home principles on payments for inpatient care and emergency department visits), many CMMI models have generated minimal net Medicare savings, after accounting for shared savings and additional payments. ^{57,58,59}Additionally, there is little evidence in Medicaid that models like Pay for Performance (P4P) models actually reduce costs of care.
+60